-- Historical and forecast rooftop PV capacity, generation and normalised generation. - Historical and forecast PVNSG installed capacity, generation and normalised generation. - Forecast electric vehicles numbers and charge profile. - Forecast ESS installed capacity and charge/discharge profile. - A proportion of ESS is considered virtual power plant (VPP) or distributed energy resource (DER) with the proportion varying by scenario.
-This proportion is included in operational demand. - National Meter Identifier (NMI) data for the top 100 large industrial loads (loads over 10 MW, 10% of the time). - Historical and forecast Large Industrial Loads. - Historical underlying demand. - Projected climate change adjusted dry temperature.
+- Historical and forecast rooftop PV capacity and normalised generation. - Historical and forecast PVNSG installed capacity and normalised generation. - Forecast electric vehicles numbers and charge profile. - A proportion of EV is considered using coordinated charging with the proportion varying by scenario. - Forecast ESS installed capacity and charge/discharge profile. - A proportion of ESS is considered virtual power plant (VPP) or distributed energy resource (DER) with the proportion varying by scenario. - NMI data for the top 100 large industrial loads (loads over 10 MW, 10% of the time). - Historical and forecast LILs. - Historical underlying demand. - Projected climate change adjusted dry temperature.